-Atawhai Rest Home (Atawhai) is part of Oceania Healthcare Limited (Oceania).
-The facility is supported by a business and care manager and a relief clinical manager while awaiting a new clinical manager to commence their role in November 2023.
-There have been no significant changes to the service or building since the previous audit except for a change in the business and care manager and the clinical manager roles.
+Eversley Rest Home is part of Oceania Healthcare Limited (Oceania).
+The facility is supported by a business and care manager and clinical manager.
+There have been no significant changes to the service or building since the previous audit, except for the commencement of a new business and care manager and the commencement of a new clinical manager.